apireaisecurity/apire-ai-security-platform/PHASE5_SUMMARY.md

-# Phase 5 Summary: Deployment Preparation
+# Phase 5 Summary: Deployment & CI/CD (Completed)

 ## Overview

-Phase 5 focused on creating the Kubernetes infrastructure definitions to deploy the entire APIRE AI Security Platform suite.
+Phase 5 focused on preparing the platform for production deployment using Kubernetes, Helm, and automating the release process.

 ## Completed Work

-### 1. Kubernetes Manifests
+### 1. Kubernetes Manifests ✅

 - Created deployment and service definitions for all new tools:
   - **Prompt Shield**: `kubernetes/prompt-shield/` (API port 3001, Web port 3002)